 The SGC compares the mix and level of compensation for Ballard directors to the mix and level for directors of the comparator group developed for benchmarking executive compensation.
 This peer group is representative of the regions where Ballard operates; Canada, US, and European companies exhibiting key characteristics that align with Ballard, including: a growth orientation, market capitalization, revenue, employee base, asset base, and market focus.
-See "Peer Group" on page 41 for further information.
+See "Peer Group" on page 38 for further information.

 The SGC retains independent compensation consultants (Hugessen) for professional advice and as a source of competitive market information.
-After reviewing market data and applying the compensation principles adopted by the Company, the SGC makes its recommendations to the Board for director compensation.
+After reviewing market data and applying Ballard's compensation principles, the SGC makes its recommendations to the Board for director compensation.